Why women need to embrace office politics

 Embrace office politics as a leadership skill

-Office politics and political savviness is becoming viewed as a skilled art form around relationship building, diplomacy, negotiation and navigating ambiguity.
+Office politics and political savviness are becoming viewed as a skilled art form around relationship building, diplomacy, negotiation and navigating ambiguity.

 In an ever changing world, any future leader needs to be skilled at managing a range of relationships with individuals at all levels of seniority.
-This will include people with differing and sometime conflicting goals, values and priorities.
+This will include people with differing and sometimes conflicting goals, values and priorities.
 We all know that sometimes the most helpful person isn't the most senior.
-Political astuteness, also known as political savviness, is the subtle skill of being able to anticipate and understand, very often the unwritten sub-text of any given situation and respond accordingly.
+Political astuteness, also known as political savviness, is the subtle skill of being able to anticipate and understand very often the unwritten sub-text, of any given situation and responding accordingly.
 Frequently coming under the negative banner of office politics, it is very often cited as a reason for women leaving a company.

 Office politics has a bad reputation and women in particular are not comfortable dealing with situations they feel are underhanded, transactional and devious.
 They associate this with Machiavellian back stabling in the corridors of power, frequently portrayed in sinister movies and television mini-series.
-However, this notion is changing as our attitudes to collaboration shift and become more transparent.
+Or simplified into undignified gossiping.
+However, this notion is changing as our attitudes to collaboration shift and we become more transparent.

 Office politics and political savviness is becoming viewed as a skilled art form around relationship building, diplomacy, negotiation and navigating ambiguity.
 It is now perceived to be a vital skill needed to achieve both organisational and personal goals.
 Networking is defined by Merriam Webster as “the cultivation of productive relationships for employment or business.”
 Note the word productive.
 Office politics is a sophisticated extension of the networking process, as well as a much needed leadership skill, which is why women need to perfect those skills.